James Haskins: Writing

 Haskins' picture books, with many brightly colored pictures and few words, were geared to young children just learning to read.
 They tend to highlight the achievements of African Americans in society.
 The characters in his stories cover the gamut of African American role models, from Rosa Parks to the black members of the Hannibal Guards, a military organization in Pittsburgh during the Civil War.

 Haskins' 1977 picture book The Cotton Club, featuring gangsters, jilted love, and pre-prohibition gangsters, was used as inspiration for the 1984 film of the same name.

 In 1998, his young adult book African American Entrepreneurs was published by Jossey-Bass in English.
 The book followed the success of his first work, Voodoo and Hoodoo: The Craft as Revealed by Traditional Practitioners, published some 20 years prior.

 Awards

-Haskins won many awards for his work.
-Several of his books won the Coretta Scott King Award, including The Story of Stevie Wonder, which won the award in 1976; and Lena Horne, which won the same award in 1984.
+Several of Haskins' books were Coretta Scott King Author Honor titles, including Barbara Jordan, Lena Horne, and Black Dance in America.
+He won the Coretta Scott King Award for The Story of Stevie Wonder in 1977.
 Bricktop was chosen by the English-Speaking Union to be a Book-Across-the-Sea in 1983.
 Black Music in America won the 1988 Carter G. Woodson Book Award of the National Council for the Social Studies.
+He would go on to win the award four more times.
 His four-book Count Your Way series (Arab World, China, Japan, and Russia) won the Alabama Library Association Award for best work for children in 1988.
 In 1994, he was presented the Washington Post Children's Book Guide Award.